crosscon/uc1-integration/guides/debugging-bao-crosscon-hv.md

 Note: to be able to receive any output from the VM's, it is required to disable the `Hardware Flow Control` in the minicom settings.

+Later in the process it will be required to import the `bao.elf` file, so the debugging session should be started in the same location as the mentioned file.

 1. Check the board with `lsusb`:

     ```bash